Back/How I AI

 • LLM Judges: For subjective problems that require nuanced understanding.
 If an error like a "transfer handoff issue" is more ambiguous, an LLM can act as a judge.
 However, it's critical to set these up correctly.

-• Binary Outcomes: LLM judges should output binary (yes/no, pass/fail) results for specific problems, not arbitrary scores (like a "helpfulness score" of 4.2 vs 4.7, which is meaningless).
+• Binary Outcomes: LLM judges should give you a simple binary result (yes/no, pass/fail) for a specific problem.
+They shouldn't be generating arbitrary scores (like a "helpfulness score" of 4.2 vs. 4.7, which is pretty meaningless).

-• Validation: You must hand-label some data and compare the LLM judge's output to human labels.
-This measures the "agreement" and builds trust in your automated evaluations.
-Without this, you risk showing "good" eval scores while users experience a "broken" product, eroding trust.
+• Validation: This is a big one: you must hand-label some data and compare the LLM judge's scores to the human labels.
+This measures the "agreement" and helps you trust your automated evals.
+If you skip this, you might see "good" eval scores in your dashboard while your users are having a terrible time, which is a fast way to lose their trust.

 • Context: The research paper "Who Validates the Validators?
-Aligning LLM-Assisted Evaluation of LLM Outputs with Human Preferences" emphasizes that humans are bad at writing specifications until they react to an LLM's output.
-The error analysis process helps externalize those needs, refining your LLM judge prompts.
+Aligning LLM-Assisted Evaluation of LLM Outputs with Human Preferences" points out that humans are often bad at writing clear instructions until they see how an LLM interprets them.
+The error analysis process you just did helps you figure out what you actually need, which makes your LLM judge prompts much better.

 An example of an overly complex LLM evaluation dashboard, labeled 'Don't Do This!!', demonstrating various performance metrics like Helpfulness, Conciseness, and Accuracy with scores and a performance over time graph.